Leicester Belgrave Road railway station: Services

 The Peterborough trains were stopped as a war economy in 1916.
-Local traffic was never heavy, and by 1950 there were only two Grantham trains remaining, one of which was a semi-fast with limited stops which connected with the Flying Scotsman at Grantham.
-This train was withdrawn in 1951, the remaining stopping train survived until the end of regular services over the joint line in 1953.
+Local traffic was never heavy and, by 1950, there were only two Grantham trains remaining, one of which was a semi-fast with limited stops which connected with the Flying Scotsman at Grantham.
+This service was withdrawn in 1951; the remaining stopping train survived until the end of regular services over the joint line in 1953.

-Summer specials continued to run until 1962, in the later years with severe speed restrictions on the Leicester branch.
+Summer specials continued to run until 1962, in the later years with severe speed restrictions on the Leicester branch..
+Freight trains continued to serve the station until 1964 when it was completely closed.